Kikuchi33/CNTDigitizer/README.md

 ### Application Will Not Start

-Ensure the following files are present in the same folder as `gui.exe`:
+Ensure the following files are present in the same folder as `CNT_Digitizer.exe`:

     libgcc_s_seh-1.dll
     libstdc++-6.dll